Ciran0/Clia/README.md

 ---

 ## 3.2 Making & Moving Plates

+### Creating Initial Continents (Supercontinent)
+> “As a user, I want to create polygonal features on the globe so I can define my initial supercontinent layout.”

+**Acceptance Criteria**:
+- Draw polygons (click to place vertices).
+- Each polygon has a feature type (e.g., Craton, ContinentalCrust) and unique Plate ID.
+- Color-coded by Plate ID; editable vertices.
+- Stored in the project.

 ### Defining Rifts
 > “As a user, I want to draw a rift line across a continent so it can split into two separate plates.”